 “Bwahh ah ah ahhhhhh!!!”, says the tiny tot terror of the little stinker Elliott in his dastardly demented dissertations of despicably dumb dilemmas promulgated during a childhood bereft of better judgement……..at times.

 One summer’s night, our family was inside our farm home for the evening and gathered around our kitchen table to enjoy the meal which we called supper.
 Our dear “other grandpa”, Harry Bauman was enjoying fellowship with us around the supper table.
 The peacefulness of that family meal was abruptly interrupted by some horrendous sounds coming from down and inside our darkened barn.
-Our dad, Russell, had left the top “Dutch-door” (half top/half bottom) open of the barn for our livestock to enjoy the night breeze for cooling.
-Whatever was causing those maniacal, crushing sounds pulled us all from the Supper table to look out the screened windows towards the barn.
+Our dad, Russell, had left the top half of the ‘Dutch-door’ open in the barn for our livestock to enjoy the night breeze for cooling.
+Whatever was causing those maniacal, crushing sounds pulled us all from the supper table to look out the screened windows towards the barn.
 Illumined by a single yard light on top of a tall pole, we could see the corner of our red barn and what was about to happen next.

-We’ll never know what may have ignited his rage, but that angry, male Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way through the darkened barn aisles and to the lighted opening of the “Dutch-door” at the corner of the building.
+We’ll never know what may have ignited his rage, but that angry, male Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way through the darkened barn aisles and to the lighted opening of the ‘Dutch-door’ at the corner of the building.
 In a sense, the bull was hitting his own “bull’s-eye” as he launched over the top of that doorway that was hooked open.
-As his muscled, bulky body high-centered on the door, his furor took over and, writhing in anger, proceeded to destroy the lower remnant of what once was a door.
+As his muscled, bulky body high-centered on the lower half of the door, his furor took over and, writhing in anger, proceeded to destroy the lower remnant of what once was a door.
 The bovine beast, having escaped from his prison, made a hard left turn, in his freedom, and disappeared into the darkness and our orchard that lay to the west of the main farm yard.
 Daddy and our dear family friend, “Grandpa” Harry Bauman, trepidatiously left our house on the run into that same darkness to somehow retrieve that snortin’, fire-breathin’ bovine.